srl-labs/containerlab/docs/manual/kinds/vr-vsrx.md

 !!!info
     Default user credentials: `admin:admin@123`

+## Interface naming

+Juniper vSRX nodes use the interface naming convention `ge-0/0/X` (or `et-0/0/X`, `xe-0/0/X`, all are accepted), where X denotes the port number.

+!!!info
+    Data port numbering starts at `0`, like one would normally expect in the NOS.

 ## Interfaces mapping

 * `eth0` - management interface (fxp0) connected to the containerlab management network